joakimskoog/AnApiOfIceAndFire/AnApiOfIceAndFire/Content/Documentation/About.md

 ## Who are you?

-I'm [Joakim Skoog](https://github.com/joakimskoog) and I build cool cloud-based logistics software over at [Centiro](https://www.centiro.com/).
+I'm [Joakim Skoog](https://github.com/joakimskoog) and I build cool, cloud-based logistics software over at [Centiro](https://www.centiro.com/).

 ## Why did you build this?